 CREDITS PER TERM ALLOWED

 Doctoral students have five years from the date of passing the preliminary examination to take the final oral examination and deposit the dissertation.
-In some departments, if the professor(s) in charge is satisfied with the preparation, the preliminary examination may be construed as the final examination.

 A candidate for a doctoral degree who fails to take the final oral examination within five years after passing the preliminary examination is required to take another preliminary examination and be admitted to candidacy a second time.